TCA Cross

 Step 6: Post-Treatment Skincare Guidance

 To maximize scar-repair results, proper aftercare and the use of supportive skincare products are essential.
 The dermatologist will prescribe suitable products that aid recovery, stimulate collagen and elastin production, and provide detailed skincare instructions for each healing stage.
+A follow-up support group is created to connect patients with the clinic and dermatologist through online communication channels, allowing regular monitoring of skin progress at home.

 Follow-up Appointments